RainbowwPhoenixx/witness-solver/README.md

 End vertices maybe be unreachable for the following reasons:
 - It is located in an enclosed area
 - It is located located behind broken edges

+### Tetris tiling optimisations
+Before running a complete expensive we can check that the number of tetris blocks - number of neg tetris blocks = total cells in an area
+During the actual tiling attempts, we can immediately throw out some of the combinations with some parity checks (thanks pcf)

 ## Motivation